Asabeneh/JavaScript-for-Everyone/readMe.md

 4 is greater than 3
 ```
 ## Loops
-In programming languages to carry out repetitive tast we use different kinds of loop.
+In programming languages to carry out repetitive task we use different kinds of loop.
 The following examples are the commonly used loops.
 ### For Loop
 ```js
 //For loop structure